weien0905/random-weather/README.md

 Two APIs are used to fetch random location and weather details.
 No API key is required for both APIs.

-HTTPS request is made without verifying certificate.
-To verify certificate, kindly refer to [https://randomnerdtutorials.com/esp8266-nodemcu-https-requests](https://randomnerdtutorials.com/esp8266-nodemcu-https-requests).
+HTTPS request is made without verifying certificate as no sensitive information is involved in this project.
+However, to verify certificate, kindly refer to [https://randomnerdtutorials.com/esp8266-nodemcu-https-requests](https://randomnerdtutorials.com/esp8266-nodemcu-https-requests).

 ### 1. 3GeoNames.org